mynlp/jigg/README.md

 The last command may take about 10 or 20 minutes including setup of Scala and sbt.
 This generates a self-contained jar on `target/jigg-assembly-xxx.jar` where `xxx` is the current version number.

-Note that differently from the distributed jar `jigg-xxx.jar`, this jar does not contain the Jigg's model files, such as those of `berkeleyparser` and `jaccg`.
-To load the models, you need to get the model jar file by:
+Although this assembled jar is rather self-contained, several model files, including the model files for `berkeleyparser` and `jaccg` are missing.
+These can be obtained by:

 ```bash
 $ wget https://github.com/mynlp/jigg-models/raw/master/jigg-models.jar
 ```

-and include it in the class path:
+and including it in the class path:

 ```bash
 $ java -cp "target/jigg-assembly-xxx.jar:jigg-models.jar" jigg.pipeline.Pipeline -annotators ...
 ```

+Note that in this usage, the CoreNLP models should also be downloaded from the official [homepage](https://stanfordnlp.github.io/CoreNLP/download.html) manually and included in your class path.

 ## Use docker